-Services that are covered for you What you must pay when you get these services Mom's Meals Post-Discharge Meal Benefit After a stay in either the hospital or a skilled nursing facility, you are eligible to receive 14 meals delivered to your home at no extra cost.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Mom's Meals Post-Discharge Meal Benefit After a stay in either the hospital or a skilled nursing facility, you are eligible to receive 14 meals delivered to your home at no extra cost.
 The meal program is limited to 4 times per calendar year.
 There is no coinsurance, copayment, or deductible for the Mom's Meals benefit following a qualified stay.
 If meals are not coordinated through your care manager as part of discharge planning, reach out to the Customer Care Center to access the Mom's Meals benefit.
-Nurse Advice Line Experienced registered nurses at The Nurse Advice Line are always available to answer your questions and concerns.
+Nurse Advice Line Experienced registered nurses at Nurse Advice Line are always available to answer your questions and concerns.
 Nurses are available 24 hours a day, 365 days a year.
-Call 833-925-0398 toll-free if you're unsure if you need to see a doctor, or if you have other health related questions.
+Call 888-627-5673 toll-free if you're unsure if you need to see a doctor, or if you have other health related questions.
 There is no coinsurance, copayment, or deductible for calls to the Nurse Advice Line.
-Obesity screening and therapy to promote sustained In-network weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can There is no coinsurance, copayment or deductible for preventive obesity screening and therapy. be coordinated with your comprehensive prevention plan.
+Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
+This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
-Out-of-network \$30 copayment for preventive obesity screening and therapy.
+There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
+40% coinsurance for preventive obesity screening and therapy.
+One Pass TM Fitness Program The One Pass fitness program is a fitness benefit that includes: Access to 20,000+ fitness locations nationwide, exercise equipment and Included